Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship

-The data mining potential is noteworthy (\ie directly, or even indirectly like is the case by doing to acquire the data of \ac{fiwmm} to begin with).
-Nonetheless, the family trees, abundance of data points, rich metadata for individuals and relationships among, and now multimedia data-- \ac{fiwmm} could serve as a basis for group-based (social) data mining.
-Additional data can enhance or target specific nature-based studies, traditional ML-based audio, visual, and audio-visual tasks, or even further curate the very dataset.

-Fusing audio-visual data, in general, are abundantly unclear and unanswered~\cite{song2019review}.
-From the model training, to improvements made to deal with the modal incompleteness, to the data processing, to modal (or sample) data imbalance; from the underlining roots of the problem to the high-level semantics, similar to contemporary multi-modal systems for biometrics with audio-visual data, \ac{fiwmm} and, thus, this work in its entirety, poses more problems than it solves; we introduce a much larger problem space than that of solutions.
+The family trees, \dif{an} abundance of data points, rich metadata for \dif{individuals,} and relationships among \ac{mm} data -- \ac{fiwmm} could serve as a basis for group-based (\ie social) data mining.
+More data can enhance or target specific nature-based studies, traditional ML-based audio, visual, and \dif{audiovisual} tasks, or even extend this dataset.
+Fusing \dif{audiovisual} data is an ongoing, unanswered problem~\cite{song2019review}.
+Note that FIW-MM in its entirety pose more problems than it solves: from the model \dif{training} to improvements made when dealing with missing or incomplete modalities, and even the data processing and data imbalance; from the underlying roots of the problem to the high-level semantics, similar to modern biometrics systems with \dif{audiovisual} data, \ac{fiwmm} is an appropriate step considering the state in visual kinship recognition technology.

-Other directions are on fusion.
-For experiments, we included early and late fusion by joining the different media as features and scores, respectively.
-Scores were fused naively (\ie averaged).
-Hence, ignoring the signal type, and assuming all samples and media types should be weighted uniformly.
-Thus, the problem is now posed with various points of fusing-- whether it be cross-modality, the choice of highest quality samples, or some sort of decision tree based on media types output independently.
-This concept alone is vast in empty solution space-- whether data fusion, where the input is then clips of aligned audio-visual data; early-fusion, which was exemplified with \ac{ta} fusing the features; or late-fusion, also demonstrated by averaging scores, but could have just as easily been guided by a more clever decision tree mechanism.
-Besides, meta-knowledge, like relationship types (\eg directional relationships that inherently exists), genders, age, and other attributes, could indicate final decisions.
-Hence, there are vast fusion paradigms-- none are trivial; most hold promise.
+Another direction is fusion.
+We included early and late fusion by merging the media as features and scores, respectively.
+Scores were fused by naively averaging-- ignoring the signal \dif{type} and assuming all samples should carry the same weight.
+Fusion can incorporate more sophisticated techniques: cross-modality, selectively choosing the best quality \dif{samples or model-based} decision trees.
+This concept, alone, is vastly in need of solutions-- whether data fusion, where the input is clips of aligned \dif{audiovisual;} early-fusion, as we did via \ac{ta} to fuse at the feature-level; or late-fusion, which we also included by naively averaging scores.
+Besides, meta-knowledge, like relationship types (\eg directional relationships), genders, age, and other attributes, could indicate final decisions.
+Hence, there \dif{is} an abundance of fusion paradigms-- none are trivial, yet most hold promise.